DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/workflow-appdb-sync.md

 # Sync AppDB Only Once a Day

-Domo doesn't currently allow you to specify sync intervals.
-Either AppDB doesn't sync or it syncs every 15 minutes.
-In order to **conserve credits** on syncs you can create a Workflow to **sync on your schedule** instead.
+Since Domo doesn't currently allow you to specify sync intervals, AppDB can **only** be set to either 1) not sync at all or 2) sync every 15 minutes.
+If you would like to **conserve credits** on syncs, you can create a Workflow to **sync on your schedule**.

 This guide leverages Workflows, please make sure you are familiar with [Workflows](https://domo-support.domo.com/s/article/000005108?language=en_US) and [Code Engine](https://domo-support.domo.com/s/article/000005173?language=en_US) first.